Harley Orrin Staggers: Personal life

+Death and legacy

+He died on August 20, 1991 in Cumberland, Maryland.

 In 1980, Congress passed legislation crafted by Congressman Staggers and other members of the Interstate and Foreign Commerce Committee to carry out the deregulation of America's railroad industry.
 The Staggers Rail Act was signed into law by President Jimmy Carter on October 14, 1980, and named in honor of Congressman Staggers in recognition of his many years of work on the part of railroad companies and their workers.
 By eliminating archaic regulations over the railroad industry, the bill allowed rail companies to enter into contracts with shippers and set their own prices without Interstate Commerce Commission approval.
 The Staggers Rail Act is viewed as having a significant role in strengthening the American railroad industry as well as improving safety.

 A Federal Court and Post Office building in Morgantown, West Virginia as well as a portion of Water Street in his hometown of Keyser, West Virginia, are named in honor of Congressman Staggers.

-Children

-Staggers's daughter Mary Kaye Staggers was a professor at Potomac State College and is a member of the West Virginia Democratic Executive Committee.
-His sons, Harley O. Staggers Jr. and Daniel C. Staggers, practice law in Keyser, West Virginia.
-Harley Jr. was also a member of the United States House of Representatives, representing West Virginia's 2nd congressional district from 1983 to 1993.
-His daughter Margaret Anne "Peggy" Staggers, a resident of Fayetteville, West Virginia, has been a member of the West Virginia House of Delegates since 2006.
-Daughter Susan owned and managed two successful local businesses in Keyser until her and her husband's retirement.
-His daughter Ellen resides in Morgantown.